dustinpfister/blog_posts/_posts/threejs-examples-lines-sphere-circles.md

 ### Read up more on the THREE.Line constructor

 In this example I am creating an instance of THREE.Group and adding a bunch of Lines as children for this group.
-The THREE.Line object is one of several alternative options to the ushual THREE.Mesh object when it comes to adding objects to a scene that contain some kind of content.
+The [THREE.Line object](/2018/04/19/threejs-line/) is one of several alternative options to the usual [THREE.Mesh object](/2018/05/04/threejs-mesh/) when it comes to adding objects to a scene that contain some kind of content.

 ### Check out Buffer geometry and Vector3 classes